regular/ssb-revisions/README.md

 # ssb-revisions
 mutable documents for secure scuttlebutt

 For many applications it is desirable to enable users to edit messages that already have been published.
 This ranges from being able to fix typos to collaboratively working on a collection of links or updating a TODO list.
-With mutable documents, the scuttlebutt protocol becomes attractive for a wider range of applications.
+With mutable documents, the scuttlebutt protocol becomes attractive to a wider range of applications.

 Because we use an append-only log as the fundamental database, there is no real mutablility.
-What we can do however, is publishing updates to previously send messages, asking clients to display the updated version in place of the original message. ssb-revisions is an attempt of implementing a basic API that enables appications to use mutable messages simply by adding an sbot plugin.
+What we can do however, is publishing updates to previously sent messages, asking clients to display the updated version in place of the original message. ssb-revisions is an attempt of implementing a basic API that enables appications to use mutable messages simply by adding an sbot plugin.

 ## A tree of revisions

-ssb-revisions uses the properties `revisionRoot` and `revisionBranch` of a message to form a tree similar to a git commit tree.
+ssb-revisions uses the properties `revisionRoot` and `revisionBranch` of a ssb message to form a tree similar to a git commit tree.
 You can overwrite a message's content by publishing a new message specifying the original message's id in both, revisionRoot and revisionBranch.
 In turn, you can overwrite this new revision you just made, by publishing a new message with revisionRoot pointing to the original message and revisionBranch to the last revision.
 This is analogue to how scuttlebutt's `root` and `branch` propterties work, but instead of answering to a previous message, revisionRoot and revisionBranch are being used to *edit* a previous message.

 ## Forks

 If two messages refer to the same revisionBranch, they create a fork.
 These two edits are conflicting; it is unclear, which of the edits should represent the message's new value.
 The message has two *heads*.
-Just like in git, a merge is required to resolve this conflict.
+Just like in git, a merge is required to resolve such a conflict.
 You can merge two revisions by publishing yet another revision with revisionBranch refering to *both* of the conflicting heads in an array.
 While a conflict is present, ssb-revisions breaks the tie by taking the revisions' timestamp into account.
 The newer revisions wins.

 ## Incomplete History

 It is possible that messages that are referred to from other messages by revisionRoot or revisionBranch are not available in the log, becaue they are published by authors outside of the user's friend-of-friend bubble.
 Objects with revisions that contain such dangling references are said to have an "incomplete history".

+I use the terms "document" and "object" here interchangeably to refer to the entire tree of revisions spwaning from a original message (the revisionRoot).
+An object's or document's value is the value of its latest head.

 ## Indexxing

 One of the challenges with mutable messages is indexing.
 Consider `messagesByType`.
 Let's say an application wants to render all messages of type `stylesheet` and live-update them whenever a new revision is published.
 Because there is no guarantee that the type property is not affected by an update, we cannot simpky assume that a message that was part of the result set at some point remains in it indefinitely.
-In contrast to traditional flumeviews, ssb-revision views (ssb-reviews for short) must deal with the fact that a messages is altered in such a way that it is no longer part of the query result.
+In contrast to traditional flumeviews, ssb-revision views (ssb-reviews for short) must deal with the case that a messages might be altered in such a way that it is no longer part of the query result.

-This problem is solved by calling a view's `map` function twice, once for the new value (as with flumeviews) and a second time for the previous/old value.
-The differnce between the two return values is used to determine which index entries are still valid on which one must be deleted from the index.
-In the above example, if a message of type styelsheet is revised and now no longer is a stylesheet, the live stream returnd by `ssb.revisions.messagesByType('stylesheet', {live: true})` will emit `{type: 'del', key: ['stylesheet', '%....']}` where '%...' is the revisionRoot (id of the original message) that no longer is part of the query result.
+This problem is solved by calling a view's `map` function twice, once for the new value (as with flumeviews) and a second time with the previous/old value.
+The differnce between the two return values is used to determine which index entries are still valid and which ones must be removed from the index.
+In the above example, if a message of type styelsheet is revised and now no longer is a stylesheet, the live stream returned by `ssb.revisions.messagesByType('stylesheet', {live: true})` will emit `{type: 'del', key: ['stylesheet', '%....']}` where '%...' is the revisionRoot (id of the original message) that no longer is part of the query result.

 You can use ssb-review-reduce and ssb-review-level to implement such views.
 They mostly work like flumeview-reduce and flumeview-level.
+Instead of using `ssb._flumeUse` you use `ssb.revisions.use` to register such views.
 See below for more.

 ## Installation